MiCA

 1.1 What is MiCA?

-On the 24th of September 2020, the European Commission (EC) presented the proposal for MiCA, as part of the Digital Finance Package.
-With this proposal, the EC wants to counteract the regulatory fragmentation within the European Union (EU) in the field of crypto.
-The EC further aims to promote innovation and competition in the digital financial sector, and to mitigate risks.
+On 24 September 2020, the European Commission (EC) presented the proposal for MiCA, as part of the Digital Finance Package.
+The final text was published in the Official Journal of the European Union (OJEU) on 9 June 2023.
+With MiCA, the EC aims to combat regulatory divisions within the European Union (EU) in the field of crypto.
+The EC further aims to promote innovation and competition in the digital financial sector, and mitigate risks.

 1.2 When will MiCA enter into force?